CS-Group-Project-1/group-project/README.md

 Setting Up Email Notifications; ONLY FOR INFORMATIVE PURPOSES, THIS PROCESS DOES NOT HAVE TO BE EXECUTED AGAIN

 This project uses Gmail to send email notifications when tracked coin prices meet the specified thresholds.
 To ensure the system works correctly, the user will need to create an email_credentials.py file and configure Gmail to generate an app-specific password.
-Follow these steps:
+The necessary steps to setup the email notifications system are the following:

-Step 1: Create the email_credentials.py File
+STEP 1: Create the email_credentials.py File
 In the root directory of the project, create a new Python file named email_credentials.py.
 Add the following code to the file and replace the placeholders with your Gmail address and the generated app password: